Do you need a subwoofer?

 12-inch tops plus subwoofer — ready to add to cart.

 The most-recommended real DJ rig: clean 12-inch tops over an 18-inch powered sub.
 Dance-floor ready.
-One-click adds the full bundle to your Amazon cart.
+Links each piece in the bundle out to the retailer.

 One more thing every DJ owns